BE-LIKE-BRO/EBS-VOLUMES/README.md

+# Automated encryption of attached EBS volumes

-# Incomplete Project to fully automate the encryption of EBS volumes already attached to instances
+Incomplete Project to fully automate the encryption of EBS volumes already attached to instances

 PREREQUISITES:
 1. Excel file with columns from left to right; EC2-instances, Unencrypted-volume-ID, Snapshot-ID, Encrypted-volumed-ID